deeexcee-io/LOI-Bins/README.md

 This approach does that but what we can do is call the .exe of our programming language of choice and also pass it a script, both of which are stored on our attacker controlled SMB share.
 Defender still scans the scripts but by utilising **Go, Java, PHP etc** we have more flexibility to bypass static signatures.

-You can then also utilise these programming languages to carry out post exploitation in weird and wonderful ways.
+You can also utilise these programming languages to carry out post exploitation in weird and wonderful ways.
+Hell, just call python.exe from the rmeote share and drop straight into the [Interpreter](#python-interpreter-example).

 ## <a name="Go"></a>The process is extremely simple - Example with Go